liferay/liferay-docs/develop/tutorials/articles/350-modularity-and-osgi/04-osgi-services-and-dependency-injection.markdown

+---
+header-id: osgi-services-and-dependency-injection-with-declarative-services
+---

-# OSGi Services and Dependency Injection with Declarative Services [](id=osgi-services-and-dependency-injection-with-declarative-services)
+# OSGi Services and Dependency Injection with Declarative Services

 In @product@, the OSGi framework registers objects as *services*.
 Each service offers functionality and can leverage functionality other services provide.
 The